BIAPT/awareness-perturbation-complexity-index/experiments/create_a_quantitative_index_of_dynamic_reconfiguration/create_rough_dpli_contrast_indexes/README.md

 # Report of Create Rough dPLI Contrast Indexes
 This is the report for the milestone `create rough dpli contrast indexes`.
-You will find figures, results and general explanation on the codebase.
+You will find figures, results and general explanation on the codebase ( all the figures are in the hidden folder `.figure`).

 ## Why is the documentation here?
 The documentation was in the wiki page of Github, I (yacine mahdid) decided to switch to an in-code documentation for two reasons: